scottish-pl-institute/spls/ORGANISING.md

 - [ ] Obtain title and abstract from invited speaker
    - [ ] Get abstract and title from speaker 1
-   - [ ] Get abstract and title from speaker 2
-   - [ ] Get abstract and title from speaker 3
-   - [ ] Get abstract and title from speaker 4
+   - [ ] Get abstract and title from speaker ...
-   - [ ] Get abstract and title from speaker 5
+   - [ ] Get abstract and title from speaker n
 - [ ] Update website with speaker info
    - [ ] Update abstract and title from invited speaker
    - [ ] Update abstract and title from speaker 1
-   - [ ] Update abstract and title from speaker 2
-   - [ ] Update abstract and title from speaker 3
-   - [ ] Update abstract and title from speaker 4
+   - [ ] Update abstract and title from speaker ...
-   - [ ] Update abstract and title from speaker 5
+   - [ ] Update abstract and title from speaker n
 - [ ] Write reminder to the mailing list
 - [ ] Write reminder on the Zulip server